Using the Android Renderer

 All substitution tags will be retrieved by the SDK before starting the first process and will be stored in memory.

-Whenever the container app needs a substitution tag value for populating the UI of the custom components, it can request the substitution tag using the method above, by providing the key
+Whenever the container app needs a substitution tag value for populating the UI of the custom components, it can request the substitution tag using the method above, by providing the key.

 It returns:

-- the key's counterpart, if the
+• the key's counterpart, if the key is valid and found

-is valid, but not found - the unaltered string, if the key has the wrong format (i.e. not starting with
+• the unaltered string, if the key has the wrong format (i.e. not starting with @@)

 Get a media item url by key